llpeterson/internetworking/switching.md

    (which might be quite large, being a global identifier on the network), each data packet contains only a small identifier, which is only unique on one link.
 Thus, the per-packet overhead caused by the header is reduced relative to the datagram model.
+More importantly, the lookup is fast because the virtual circuit number can be treated as an index into a table rather than as a key that has to be looked up.

 - If a switch or a link in a connection fails, the connection is broken and a new one will need to be established.
 Also, the old one needs to be torn down to free up table storage space in the